 \subsection{Experimental apparatus}

 The experimental setup shown in \cref{fig:1b} comprises a stack of frictional plates (color-coded from purple to orange), an actuating lever (green), and driving springs (pink).
 Each component of the setup is detailed in \cref{fig:setup} and below.

-The stack is made of a set of rectangular PMMA slabs (Snow WH10 DC by R\"ohm), each of dimensions $h=10\,\mathrm{mm}$, $L = 150\,\mathrm{mm}$ and an out-of-plane width of $80\,\mathrm{mm}$.
-A normal force $N$ is applied on the topmost slab by a dead weight of $5\,\mathrm{kg}$ ($N=49\,\mathrm{N}$).
-To ensure a spatially homogeneous contacting surface at this relatively low normal force (compared to other PMMA-PMMA friction experiments~\cite{Ben-David2010,Svetlizky2014,Gvirtzman2021}), we use acrylic plates whose surface was pre-roughened with asperities of size $\sim25\,\mu\mathrm{m}$ that are larger than potential natural height variations of PMMA.
+The stack is made of a set of rectangular PMMA slabs (Snow WH10 DC by R\"ohm), each of dimensions $h = 10\,\mathrm{mm}$, $L = 150\,\mathrm{mm}$ and an out-of-plane width of $80\,\mathrm{mm}$.
+A normal force $N$ is applied on the topmost slab by a dead weight of $5\,\mathrm{kg}$ ($N = 49\,\mathrm{N}$).
+To ensure a spatially homogeneous contacting surface at this relatively low normal force (compared to other PMMA-PMMA friction experiments~\cite{Ben-David2010,Svetlizky2014,Gvirtzman2021}), we use acrylic plates whose surface was pre-roughened with asperities of size $\sim25\,\mu\mathrm{m}$ that are larger than potential natural height variations of PMMA (\cref{fig:setup:d}).
 We assume that the normal force is uniformly distributed and that it is the same for each layer (the weight of each slab is less than $3\%$ of that of the dead weight).